-During the first step, the patient is scheduled for a short outpatient procedure in which three to six fiducials – tiny gold seeds each about the size of a grain of rice – are inserted into and around the liver tumor using CT guidance, ultrasound or via a camera that is passed through the mouth into the stomach and small intestine.
+During the first step, the patient has a short outpatient procedure in which three to six fiducials – tiny gold seeds each about the size of a grain of rice – are inserted into and around the liver.
+This is done using CT guidance, ultrasound, or through a camera that is passed down the mouth into the stomach and small intestine.
 The CyberKnife System uses those fiducial markers as reference points to identify the exact location of the tumor during treatment.
 Once fiducials are implanted, the patient must wait approximately one week before CyberKnife treatment planning can begin to ensure that fiducial movement has stabilized.

 During set-up and imaging, the patient will be fitted for a custom body cradle, which is designed to help keep him or her more comfortable and ensures consistent positioning for both imaging and treatment.
 The patient also will be fitted with a special Synchrony vest, which is worn during CyberKnife treatment and enables the robot to correlate chest motion and breathing patterns with the tumor position.
 The data generated with the vest allows the CyberKnife robot to precisely follow the tumor’s motion as it delivers each beam of radiation, ensuring safe and accurate radiation delivery.

 For most patients, the CyberKnife treatment is a completely pain-free experience.
-Patients dress comfortably in their own clothes and, depending on the treatment center, they may be allowed to bring music to listen to during the treatment.
+Patients dress comfortably in their own clothes, and depending on the treatment center, and they may be allowed to bring music to listen to during the treatment.
 Patients also may want to bring something to read while they wait, and have a friend or family member with them to provide support before and after treatment.

 When it is time for treatment, the patient will be asked to put on their Synchrony vest and lie on their custom body cradle.
 The radiation therapist will ensure the vest is properly adjusted and that the patient is positioned correctly on the treatment couch.

 As treatment begins, the location of the liver tumor will be tracked and detected continually as the patient breathes normally.
-The medical team will be watching every step of the way as the CyberKnife System tracks the patient’s liver tumor as it moves, and safely and precisely delivers radiation to it.
+The medical team will be watching every step of the way as the CyberKnife System tracks the patient’s liver tumor as it moves, and safely and precisely delivers radiation.